-Obtain the latest kernel patch from SUSE.
+Obtain the latest kernel patch from SuSE.

-11. Low throughput is observed with Emulex LPe16000-series adapters, when only one Tx queue is created on the interface.
+10. Low throughput is observed with Emulex LPe16000-series adapters when only one Tx queue is created on the interface.

-12. In multichannel configurations with 4-port Emulex OCe14000-series adapters, the minimum bandwidth is not working as expected with default number of (7) queues.
+11. In multichannel configurations with four-port Emulex OCe14000-series adapters, the minimum bandwidth is not working as expected with default number of queues (seven).

-Reduce the number of queues to 4 using the ethtool -L eth<X> combined 4 command for minimum bandwidth configured to work as expected.
+Reduce the number of queues to four using the ethtool -L eth<X> combined 4 command for the minimum bandwidth configured to work as expected.

-13. When VxLAN offload is enabled in an Emulex OCe14000-series adapter, the TCP connections through other tunnel interfaces like GRE or IPIP in the adapter may not work.
+12. When Virtual extensible LAN (VXLAN) offload is enabled in an Emulex OCe14000-series adapter, the Transmission Control Protocol (TCP) connections through other tunnel interfaces, such as Generic Routing Encapsulation (GRE) or IP-in-IP (IPIP), in the adapter might not work.

-This is because checksum offload is not supported for tunnels other than VxLAN.
-When VxLAN offload is enabled, the driver message Enabled VxLAN offloads for UDP port cport-num> is displayed as the output of dmesg command.
+This situation occurs because checksum offload is not supported for tunnels other than VXLAN.
+When VXLAN offload is enabled, the driver message Enabled VxLAN offloads for UDP port cport-num> is displayed as the output of dmesg command.

-Disable Tx checksum offload in the adapter port on which other tunnel interfaces like GRE/IPIP are configured.
+Disable Tx checksum offload in the adapter port on which other tunnel interfaces, such as GRE or IPIP, are configured.